kjchavez/legislation-project/wiki/hosting-on-gcp.md

 { "temp": 1.0  }
 ```

+> WARNING: Do not try to reuse a version name with different savedmodel data.
+Just create a new version.

 ## Hosting the rest on App Engine

 * Need to install app-engine-python.
 At least to have a python app.